DataWraith/notelog/README.md

 notelog foo bar baz --title 'Metasyntactic variables'

 # Add a note from stdin
-echo "Lorem ipsum" | notelog -d ~/Notes
+echo "Lorem ipsum" | notelog

 # Add a note with a specific notes directory
 notelog -d ~/Notes add -t "Wellerman" There once was a ship